-Varieties between 25 and 18% grain moisture.
+Varieties are between 25 and 18% grain moisture based on combine sample.
+Hybrids are between 23 and 18% grain moisture based on combine sample.

-Hybrids between 23 and 18% grain moisture.
+Hand samples collected can often be 2% lower than actual grain moisture.

 Additional tips:

 - Apply sodium chlorate at 3-6 lb a.i. per acre. - Harvest within 5 days after application. - Used to desiccate foliage but also reduces grain moisture. - When used properly, does not reduce head rice yields. - When applications are made within recommended moisture range and harvested in less than 5 days, generally no grain yield or milling yield losses are observed.